 On the other hand, bilateral treaties between neighboring countries confirming the existing borders and, at the same time, guaranteeing the protection of minorities can sometimes be helpful.
 Such treaties can promote a more relaxed attitude on the part of the government of a state with a minority, while at the same time providing reassurances to the kin-state of the minority in question.
 A bilateral treaty may also help establish regular government-to-government dialogue on minority issues.
-However, as attractive as they might seem, these treaties are also no cure-all, and indeed, at least two important considerations should be kept in mind: -First, where relations between neighboring states are already difficult, efforts to conclude a bilateral treaty may only serve to underline their differences. -Second, even in cases where bilateral treaties might be within reach, any attempt to force the tempo of negotiations may actually disrupt the process of rapprochement.
+However, as attractive as they might seem, these treaties are also no cure-all, and indeed, at least two important considerations should be kept in mind: - First, where relations between neighboring states are already difficult, efforts to conclude a bilateral treaty may only serve to underline their differences.

+- Second, even in cases where bilateral treaties might be within reach, any attempt to force the tempo of negotiations may actually disrupt the process of rapprochement.

 In short, the elimination of potentially destabilizing minority problems in Europe requires constant and tireless promotion of more harmonious relations between ethnic groups within each country itself.

 Given this task, the obvious question arises: what can the CSCE High Commissioner on National Minorities really do to promote the positive steps I just mentioned?
 A few factors should be mentioned here.
 First, my experience as High Commissioner has shown me repeatedly that in most cases, parties to these ethnic tensions are themselves interested in peaceful solutions.
 An impartial and independent outsider with an international mandate can act as a useful catalyst or even facilitator for more direct contact between the parties.
 Second, I have noticed that High Commissioner recommendations to the governments are often reiterated by other international actors, thus reinforcing the importance of constructive measures by the governments.
 The Council of Europe is of crucial importance in this regard.
 I have therefore established a good working relationship with the relevant authorities of that organization.
 Third and most important, the High Commissioner is in fact an instrument of the CSCE, the collectivity of the states in the region.
 Without their support the High Commissioner would politically not be effective or even credible in his efforts at preventing conflict.
 More and more, the weight of consensus among 50-plus governments is strengthening the impact of High Commissioner functioning.
-For example, last summer the CSCE requested me to give onthe-spot comments to a very controversial aliens' law in Estonia on behalf of the entire CSCE.
-These suggestions resulted in noteworthy amendments to the law.
+For example, during recent deliberations over Latvia's new citizenship law, it was crucial that High Commissioner recommendations on possible improvements to the law were unequivocally supported by the CSCE's political authorities.
+This united position, together with the like-minded views of the Council of Europe and various individual governments, resulted in noteworthy amendments to the law.